 Set their expectations honestly and accurately.

-Now, if it's a surge pricing period, they're not going to be too happy about the value they might see on their screen.
-Yet, consumers take the ride regardless because they know what they're getting.
-They know the reason the price is high—it's a popular riding time.
+Think of it like this: Uber offers upfront pricing.
+When consumers hop on the ridesharing app, they see the exact amount they're going to pay.
+Now, if it's a surge pricing period, customers aren't going to be too happy about the value they might see on their screens.
+Yet, consumers take the ride regardless, because they know what they're getting.
+They know the reason for the high rate—it's a popular riding time.
 And they'd much rather know that now than get a big 'ole unhappy surprise in their receipt email after the fact.

 Myth #4: Contractors are out to fool you on pricing.

-Consumers tend to think that home services contractors are the big bad wolf coming to blow down their houses (well, not really, but at least coming to take too much of their money).
+Consumers tend to think home services contractors are the big bad wolf coming to blow down their houses (well, not really, but at least coming to take too much of their money).

-Myth #5: The home services industry experience is antiquated… And there's no fixing it.
+Myth #5: The home services industry experience is antiquated, and there's no fixing it.

 Moving Away From the Myths